SaadiIftikhar/Smartfrog-Canary/README.md

 ```bash
 git clone https://github.com/SaadiIftikhar/Smartfrog-Canary.git
 ```
-Note: The folder you run this command in, Git will make the project folder in that.
+Note: Git will create project folder in the directory you run this command in.

 2. Navigate to the Project Directory: